arjunKa/arjunka/README.md

 ## [Hi there, I'm Arjun Kaura](https://arjunkaura.com/).
-I'm a Software Engineering student in my final year with 2 years of software internship experience; previously worked at Amazon to implement features to improve Alexa calling, & developed software solutions to improve efficiency at Toronto Hydro.
+I'm a Software Engineering graduate with 3 years of software internship experience; previously worked at Amazon to implement features to improve Alexa calling, at BlackBerry to develop ML features for face recognition software, & developed software solutions to improve efficiency at Toronto Hydro.
 I am skilled in software development using langauges such as Python, Java, C++, C#, & JavaScript.
 I'm passionate about developing apps and software solutions to improve services as well as create new ones.

 📫 How to reach me: